kimierik/Cli-Tools/WallpaperChanger/README.md

 ```sh
 sudo cp changewp.sh /usr/bin/changewp
 ```

-i have a startup script that runs
+if you want to have your changes persistent add the following to your startup script
 ```sh
 feh --bg-scale pics/Wallpapers/.current/*.*
 ```